-The ProBell Rotary Applicator, Standard style is designed for use on a stationary mount, a reciprocator, or a solid wrist robot.
+The ProBell Rotary Applicator Standard style is designed for use on a stationary mount, a reciprocator, or a solid wrist robot.
 It has a straight body with all connections on the rear of the applicator.
+See manual 334452.

-The ProBell Rotary Applicator, Hollow Wrist style is designed for use on a hollow wrist robot.
+The ProBell Rotary Applicator, Hollow Wrist style is designed for use on a Hollow Wrist robot.
 The body has a 60° angle with all connections through a quick-disconnect plate.
 This design allows all connections to run inside the arm of the hollow wrist robot.
-See manual 334626.